 Faculty and students in the School of Art work together and across disciplines to experiment and challenge conventional thinking in a hands-on adaptive curriculum.
-We offer numerous concentrations, including photography, graphic design, printmaking, painting, drawing, and sculpture.
+We offer concentrations in graphic design or studio arts, including photography, printmaking, painting, drawing, and sculpture.